davidsulc/dev_zone_articles/dev_zone_advanced.markdown

 Using direct access to the SugarCRM API
 ---------------------------------------

 As previously shown, basic SugarCRM queries can be handled with the convenience methods the gem provides.
 For more specific and advanced use, the gem provides direct access to the SugarCRM API through the `connection` attribute.
-Here's how you can search for accounts with a shipping or billing addres in Los Angeles (because by default the convenience method uses AND on all conditions):
+Here's how you can search for accounts with a shipping or billing address in Los Angeles (because by default the convenience method uses AND on all conditions):

     SugarCRM.connection.get_entry_list("Accounts", "accounts.billing_address_city = 'Los Angeles' OR accounts.shipping_address_city = 'Los Angeles'")